 The trails are flow trails with plenty of obstacles and challenges to keep you entertained.
 There’s something for everyone here, from beginner riders to experts.
 Be sure to wear your helmet and gloves, and take plenty of water with you on your ride.

-Magic Springs Water and Theme Park is a brand new attraction that has been specifically designed to cater to families with children.
+Magic Springs Theme and Water Park is a brand new attraction that has been specifically designed to cater to families with children.

 The park’s main attraction is Splash Island, with a four-story water slide and a massive bucket that releases thousands of gallons of water every few seconds onto screaming children.
 A giant wave pool is also available, which holds nearly 400,000 gallons.